The Revolutionary War

 Even before the American colonists planned to revolt against British rule, Oneidas consistently engaged with the newcomers’ system of governance.
 Many, like Conoquhieson, one of the title names for the hereditary Oneida sachems at the founding of the Haudenosaunee Confederacy, made crucial decisions that would impact the years ahead.

-Read about these other key Oneida figures from the pre-Revolutionary era.
+Breaking from their Haudenosaunee brothers in sisters from the other Nations.
 Among the most notable veterans of the Revolutionary War, the Oneidas listed below have unique stories and oral histories that have been handed down for generations.

 Chief Shenendoah was instrumental in the Oneidas’ choice to side with the colonists during the Revolutionary War and ranks high among the Nation’s most significant historical figures.
 Shenendoah was a hero of the War for Independence, wampum keeper of the Nation and the inaugurator of government-to-government agreements.